 You’re thinking about Southern California surf culture.
 I have to get personal here.
 This is too funny.
 We haven’t met, but I’m trained as an architect.
 In my Architecture thesis project, I made a film, and I was interested in kinesthesia.
 I was interested in comparing a two-dimensional medium representing three dimensions and a static medium, meaning architecture representing three dimensions.
 It’s three-dimensional.
 I made this film.
 I had Richard Meier and Michael Graves.
 Those are two famous architects back in the day.
 Richard Meier loved it and Michael Graves said I was parasitic to architecture, and I should be a filmmaker.
 You’re parasitic to your industrial design because you wanted to be a filmmaker.

 The digital world doesn't stimulate the same range of experiences as the analog age.
-Click To Tweet
+Share on XI was parasitic that the head of my department tried to stamp me out.

 I got degree with distinction for Richard Meier and failing from Michael Graves.